PerfectFit-project/rasa_bot/README.md

 * The dialog is split into 4 parts: **Start, PMT & Activity Recommendation, Beliefs & Attitude,** and **End**.
   * **Start:** The user is introduced to the chatbot, and given instructions about how to interact with it.
 The bot also gathers information about the user's mood.
   * **PMT & Activity Recommendation:** The user is prompted to answer 4 PMT questions.
 Afterward, an activity is recommended which could involve: reading a text, watching a video, or doing a short mental activity.
 After that, the user is prompted to reflect on this proposed activity.
 This process (PMT & Activity Recommendation) is repeated a minimum 1 time and maximum 4 times, as we have 4 PMT constructs.
 The exact number of iterations is determined by the user's "good state".
-If the user reaches a "good state" before the 4th iteration, the dialog continues to the next part.
+If the user reaches a "good state" before the 4th iteration, the dialog continues to the next part (without activity recommendation).
 More on that in the section *Implementation details*.
 The recommended activity is also computed based on an algorithm explained in the section *Implementation details*.
   * **Beliefs & Attitude:** At the end of the dialog, the user is prompted to answer 5 questions about their beliefs and attitude towards quitting smoking and doing more PA.
   * **End:** The conversation ends with the bot thanking the user and prompting them to click on a prolific link to complete participation.